In the meantime…

 The uncertainty of the pandemic has become an everyday state of being.
 Seeking comfort has taken many forms – we may turn to the solace of a book, listen to music, or a podcast.
 As we journey through these unprecedented times, we have looked to the potential of companionship, envisaged as standing side by side.
 In the meantime… acts not as a guide or map, but instead runs parallel to the public.
 A longing for companionship and belonging has informed our public programme – we present sound, imagery and the written word from Esther Leslie, Sonia Uddin, Louise Gholam, Lucy Joyce, Joygun Nehar, Javier Calderón, Caroline Mawer and Jaimie Denholm as companion pieces to each other, to their users and to a moment shrouded in isolation.

 Without predetermining the narrative that the programme will explore, we wish to leave space for the fluidity of storytelling, rather than appropriating this knowledge or experience as our own.
 We have invited contributors to contemplate small moments of exchange, anecdotes or personal resonances that speak to moments missed and moments that have remained and sustained them in the area between Somers Town in north-west London and neighbouring Camden Art Centre.
-In the Meantime… is a directory, an interactive PDF and a collection of sound recordings, to be published online on the 7th of May 2021.
+In the Meantime… is a directory, an interactive PDF and a collection of sound recordings.

 In the meantime… we walk, we wander, we wonder.